ggebbie/WaterMassesByTMI/README.md

 include("watermassdiagnostics.jl")
 ```

-8. Or run it in batch mode.
+8. Or run it in batch mode by going to a command line/terminal:
 ```sh
 cd WaterMassesByTMI  # get to the root directory of the project, you may need to modify this line julia --project=. scripts/watermassdiagnostics.jl